The MoT test has been updated for 2021, with changes that affect cars, motorcycles and buses – here's how the MoT changes for 2021 may affect you.

 Contrary to popular belief the MoT doesn't check the condition of the engine (other than for emissions), or gearbox.

-If they cannot access an area of the car that would fall under their test they can state that its untested as an 'advisory'.
-The spare wheel is not tested, or checked, and nor are the reversing lights.
+If they cannot access an area of the car that would fall under their test they can state that it's untested as an 'advisory'.
+The spare wheel is not tested, or checked.

 What happens during an MoT test?